From Fungal Acne/Folliculitis to Clear Skin (with Pictures)

 There’s a general lack of awareness around fungal acne, so it’s important to educate yourself, keep track of what treatments you’ve tried and what you’ve not, and be an advocate for trying something new if you think it might be what’s plaguing you.

-What you’ve all been waiting for – here’s how my skin looks today, one month after starting my course of antifungals.
+Here’s what you’ve all been waiting for – here’s how my skin looked one month after starting my course of antifungals.

 Final word